Many states hit pause on reopening but experts say the spread of coronavirus is now hard to control

 "This period will be our second big test to see whether or not we can do the things, all the wisdom we have learned, to collectively apply that and to make sure we do our part to keep people living and to keep livelihoods," he said.

-With the current rate of increases, Los Angeles hospital beds will likely reach capacity within just a few weeks, said Dr. Christina Ghaly, Health Services Director.
+With the current rate of increases, Los Angeles hospital beds will likely reach capacity within just a few weeks, said Dr. Christina Ghaly, the county's health services director.

 "The number of hospital beds could become inadequate in the next few weeks," Ghaly said.
-There are only enough ventilators in the county to last four weeks and Ghaly says the county's projections show a marked increase in mortality rates.
+The county has only enough ventilators to last four weeks, and projections show a marked increase in mortality rates, Ghaly said.

 In Southern California's Riverside County, about 96% of all intensive care unit beds are in use, officials said Monday.